juru-juliette/mobi_video_conference/plan.md

 - initialize our Nodejs project(Done)
 - initialize our first view(Done)
 - create a room (Done)
-- add the ability to view our own video
+- add the ability to view our own video(Done)
-- add the ability to allow other to stream their video
+- add the ability to allow other to stream their video(Done)
-- add styling
+- add styling (Not yet)
-- add the ability to create a message
+- add the ability to create a message(Not well)
-- add mute button
+- add mute button (Done)
-- add stop video button
+- add stop video button (Done)
-- share meeting link to invite others
+- share meeting link to invite others(Not yet)